domasvz1/DO-Shop-ASP.NET-MVC/README.md

+# D O Shop

-# MVCLocalDatabaseWebsiteProject
+# MVCLocalDatabaseWebsiteProject (D O initials of my first and last name)
-Will be renewed from time to time and updated
+This was initially my University project changed and updated.
+Since there's a lot of things that can be tweaked and changed, I want to update the scripts and the documentation before releasing.

-And electronic shop local website written with:
+An electronic shop local website written with:
 - .NET visual Studio
+    * Migartions
-    * Migartions Entity Framework
+    * Entity Framework
     * Unity Container
+    * Boostrap
 -
 (More to come)